JaoColoma/jaocoloma.github.io/Speech to Text.md

 1. Go to Bluemix.
 2. Click Dashboard.
 3. From the Applications List, click the gear icon of the created application.
+In the Services tab, make sure that the Text to Speech service is selected.
+In the Routes tab, make sure that the route (i.e., URL) is selected.
 4. Choose Delete App.

 <br>